-The donors, to which the Town Council wishes to express its gratitude, are: Benchmark Ltd of Kintbury, Charles and Patricia Brims, Paul Bryant, Mary Buxey, Sir Terence Conran, Jo Day, the Donnington Hospital Trust, the Englefield Trust, Tony Forward, Sir Christopher Gent, Greenham Common Trust, Eric and Jenny Griffiths, Timothy Gwyn-Jones, Sir Max Hastings, the Headley Trust, Dr Christina Hill-Williams DL, Graham Hunt, Catherine Kent, Mr H.J.
-Mariott, Newbury Building Society, Newbury District Field Club, the Gerald Palmer Eling Trust, Marion Paterson, Anthony Pick, the Sackler Trust, and the G.J.
+Benchmark Ltd, Charles and Patricia Brims, Paul Bryant, Mary Buxey, Sir Terence Conran, Jo Day, the Donnington Hospital Trust, the Englefield Trust, Tony Forward, Sir Christopher Gent, Greenham Common Trust, Eric and Jenny Griffiths, Timothy Gwyn-Jones, Sir Max Hastings, the Headley Trust, Dr Christina Hill-Williams DL, Graham Hunt, Mr H.J.
+Mariott, Newbury Building Society, Newbury District Field Club, Newbury Town Council, the Gerald Palmer Eling Trust, Marion Paterson, Anthony Pick, Catherine Pick, the Sackler Trust, the G.J.
 Ward Charitable Trust.

 John Winchcombe the Younger (“Jack of Newbury”)

 John Winchcombe (c.1489-1557) was the son of a Newbury clothier, also called John Winchcombe, whose brass memorial can be seen in St Nicolas Church.
 He became one of the leading clothiers in England, manufacturing about 6000 cloths a year and becoming a principal exporter of English cloths to the rest of Europe via Antwerp.
 This required organisation for spinning, fulling, combing, weaving, and dyeing on a semi-industrial scale (David Peacock, The Story of Newbury, 2011).